Wagerr (WGR) Price Reaches $0.11 on Top Exchanges

-Wagerr (CURRENCY:WGR) traded down 2.8% against the dollar during the one day period ending at 17:00 PM E.T. on April 6th.
-Wagerr has a market capitalization of $23.71 million and approximately $51,532.00 worth of Wagerr was traded on exchanges in the last day.
-Over the last seven days, Wagerr has traded up 9.7% against the dollar.
-One Wagerr coin can currently be purchased for about $0.11 or 0.00000188 BTC on cryptocurrency exchanges.
+Wagerr (CURRENCY:WGR) traded down 2.2% against the US dollar during the twenty-four hour period ending at 11:00 AM E.T. on April 11th.
+One Wagerr coin can now be bought for about $0.11 or 0.00000190 BTC on major cryptocurrency exchanges.
+Over the last week, Wagerr has traded up 12.2% against the US dollar.
+Wagerr has a total market cap of $24.56 million and $22,771.00 worth of Wagerr was traded on exchanges in the last 24 hours.

 - Team Finance (TEAM) traded 3.2% lower against the dollar and now trades at $2.58 or 0.00008136 BTC.